visipedia/herbarium_comp/README.md

 [![Herbarium2021.png](https://i.postimg.cc/htpxH99f/Herbarium2021.png)](https://postimg.cc/BjPXFP70)

 Our dataset is long-tail distributed.
-Minimum number of images per taxon is as less as couple images, and maximum number can go up to few thousand images.
+Minimum number of images per taxon is as less as couple images, and maximum number can go up to several thousand images.
 We curated images per taxon to minimum of 7 images and maxiumum of 100 images, in the attempts to ensure sufficient but managable training data size for competition participants.

 # Background